 Finally, the overall loss function of our model is defined as follows:

-where $\lambda_1$, $\lambda_2$, $\lambda_3$ and $\lambda_4$ are weights of their corresponding loss functions, which are set as 1, 100, 100 and 100 in our experiments, respectively.
-The final goal is minimizing (\ref{eq:loss}).
+where $\lambda_1$, $\lambda_2$, $\lambda_3$ and $\lambda_4$ are weights of their corresponding loss functions, which are set to 1, 100, 100 and 100 in our experiments, respectively.
+The final goal is to minimize (\ref{eq:loss}).
 The last term is only used to multi-scale training stage (Section \ref{se:3-5}), in which $w$ is the weights of the generator and $\lambda$ is the weight of this term.